by Carrie Meadows

 — Erika Meitner

 “Carrie Meadows’ debut collection of poetry, Speak, My Tongue, imaginatively engages with a wide range of the American South’s best-known self-taught artists.
-In poems that are as tender, moving, disturbing, and original as the art and artists they explore, Meadows reads the American South through the eyes of those priviledged with talent and vision, if not money and power.
+In poems that are as tender, moving, disturbing, and original as the art and artists they explore, Meadows reads the American South through the eyes of those privileged with talent and vision, if not money and power.
 This is a gritty, soulful look at the South in conversation with its artists, among whom Carrie Meadows herself must be counted.”

 — Ed Falco